LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 Python is a **dynamically typed** language.
 In a dynamically typed language a variable or parameter can refer to any kind of value at any time.
 When the variable is used, the interpreter figures out what type it is and behaves accordingly.

 Java is a **statically typed** language.
 In a statically typed language the association between a variable or parameter and the type of value it can refer to is determined *when the variable or parameter is declared*.
-Once the declaration is made it is an illegal for a it to refer to a value of any other type.
+Once the declaration is made it is illegal for it to refer to a value of any other type.

 For example, this is legal in Python: